bcgov/simple-R-shiny/README.md

 ## Deploying to OpenShift

-You will first need a project set up in OpenShift
+You will first need a project set up in OpenShift - you will need an OpenShift administrator to do this for you.

 ### Creating a new app from the OpenShift Web Console